SamuelWightman/SWightman-CSC-151-LN3/README.md

-# SWightman-CSC-151-LN3
+# SWightman-Jan2024-CSC151-Workspace
-This is the folder for my spring 2024 Java programming course
+This is the folder for my January 2024 Java programming course